 Metallurgical and Materials Engineering is a Diamond open access journal, that refers to scientific articles published without charging authors for article processing charges.
 Metallurgical and Materials Engineering journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 All articles can be downloaded free of charge.

 Ethics and Malpractice Statement

-The journal Metallurgical and Materials Engineering (MME) takes the responsibility to enforce a rigorous peer-review together with strict ethical policies and standards to ensure high quality scientific works to the field of scholarly publication.
+The journal Metallurgical and Materials Engineering (MME) takes the responsibility to enforce a rigorous peer-review together with strict ethical policies and standards to ensure high-quality scientific works in the field of scholarly publication.
 Ethics and malpractice statements of the journal are based on COPE’s Best Practice Guidelines for Journal Editors and pertain to all parties involved in the publishing: the peer reviewer, the editor, and the author.
 Unfortunately, cases of plagiarism, data falsification, inappropriate authorship credit, and the like, do arise.
-MME takes such publishing ethics issues very seriously and our editors will proceed in such cases with a zero tolerance policy.
-We use several steps to verify originality of submissions against previous publication, including machine and real people checking.
+MME takes such publishing ethics issues very seriously and our editors will proceed in such cases with a zero-tolerance policy.
+We use several steps to verify the originality of submissions against previous publications, including machine and real people checking.

 Plagiarism may constitute the following:

 • Word for word, or almost word for word copying, or purposely paraphrasing portions of another author's work without clearly indicating the source or marking the copied fragment (for example, using quotation marks);